Cognitive Loop of Thought: Reversible Hierarchical Markov Chain for Efficient Mathematical Reasoning: Algorithm

 \section{Algorithm}

-This section delineates the procedural execution of the \textbf{Cognitive Loop of Thought} (CLoT) framework, as formalized in Algorithm \ref{CLoT Reasoning}.
-The efficacy of CLoT stems from its structured hierarchical state transitions and a specialized reversibility-based scoring mechanism, which is theoretically grounded in Reversible Hierarchical Markov Chains (RHMC).
+This section formalizes the operational workflow of the \textbf{Cognitive Loop of Thought} (CLoT) framework in Algorithm \ref{alg:CLoT_Reasoning}.
+CLoT achieves robust multi-step reasoning through hierarchical state transitions that decompose problems into layered Markov chains, coupled with a reversible verification mechanism that validates logical validity via backward justification and eliminates redundant computation through consistency-aware hierarchical pruning.
+These mechanisms are theoretically grounded in Reversible Hierarchical Markov Chains (RHMC).